Verdoner/moodle-semester-project/README.md

 On Windows, run: `bash_moodle_windows.bat`

+## Exit Docker Terminal
+You can exit the Docker terminal with: `exit`

 ## Initialize Testing and Tools
 Once inside the Docker terminal, initialize the following tools:
 ### PHPUnit